About the Exhibition

 MASKED features visual artwork by 22 Vermont artists with disabilities.
 Each piece offers the artist’s creative expression of the title – which arose in the early moments of the global pandemic.
 The work included is as complex and layered as the meaning of the word “masked” itself.
 The artists explore protection, disguise, veiling, all that is enshrouded, and what lies beneath.

-The exhibition will travel statewide January 2022 through May 2023.
+The exhibition traveled statewide from January 2022 through May 2023.
 Tour sites include:

 - Spruce Peak Performing Arts Center in Stowe, January 6 – April 14, 2022